Avoiding Complications with Exact Replacements

 Cancer patients in the maxillofacial wing of Queen Elizabeth Hospital in Birmingham, UK, often require a surgical procedure to remove a tumor or bone fragment.
 This space then needs to be replaced or bridged with another piece of bone or material.
-Prosthetic plates or bone replacements are very commonly used in these cases, yet the exact t is typically achieved only after many alterations by surgeons in the operating room – while the patient is on the operating table.
+Prosthetic plates or bone replacements are very commonly used in these cases, yet the exact replacements is typically achieved only after many alterations by surgeons in the operating room – while the patient is on the operating table.

 Several factors help ensure a good surgical outcome, including efficient completion of the procedure, fully briefed and prepared surgeons, and an understanding of patient-specific risks to help avoid complications during or post-surgery.
 The dilemma for Queen Elizabeth’s hospital was how to prepare for patient- specific surgeries in a time and cost-effective way that could also save lives.